Small Business Innovation Research Program

 Proposals submitted outside the window of November 2, 2014 – December 2, 2014 will be returned without review.
 Proposer's time is defined as the time zone associated with the COMPANY'S ADDRESS AS REGISTERED WITH NSF at the time of proposal submission.

 The Small Business Innovation Research (SBIR) Program stimulates technological innovation in the private sector by strengthening the role of small business concerns in meeting Federal research and development needs, increasing the commercial application of federally supported research results, and fostering and encouraging participation by socially and economically disadvantaged and women-owned small businesses.

 The SBIR program solicits proposals from the small business sector consistent with NSF's mission.
 The program is governed by Public Law 112-81 (SBIR/STTR Reauthorization Act of 2011).
+SBIR policy is provided by the Small Business Administration (SBA) through the SBA Policy Directive.
 A main purpose of the legislation is to stimulate technological innovation and increase private sector commercialization.
 The NSF SBIR program is therefore in a unique position to meet both the goals of NSF and the purpose of the SBIR legislation by transforming scientific discovery into both social and economic benefit, and by emphasizing private sector commercialization.

 Accordingly, NSF has formulated broad solicitation topics for SBIR that conform to the high-technology investment sector's interests.
 The topics are detailed on the SBIR/STTR topics homepage.

 Note: The submission of the same project idea to both this SBIR Phase I solicitation and the concurrent STTR Phase I solicitation is strongly discouraged.

 More information about the NSF SBIR Program can be found on the Program Homepage.

 What Has Been Funded (Recent Awards Made Through This Program, with Abstracts)